 A survey by the Quicken Trust in 2004 found only 28% of adults had attended school – and only 11% completed a primary education.
 Quicken knows it can’t replace entirely what was missed but many are being helped to become literate and take more responsibility in their lives.
-Children who can’t attend school because they don’t have a sponsor and their parents can’t afford the fees, go to Saturday lessons.
+Children who can’t attend school because they don’t have a partner and their parents can’t afford the fees, go to Saturday lessons.

 Many adults attend classes every week.
 Most lessons are based in the Community Library, which opened in 2003 with support from BA.
 Basic skills such as reading, writing, English and arithmetic are the most popular.
 Adults can also learn more vocational skills such as agriculture and carpentry.
 (Agriculture; Building Projects).
 Age is no barrier: Remegio, who’s in his 70s, joined the adult literacy class in 2011.
 An annual awards ceremony recognises outstanding achievers.

-(Watch: Head of Adult Education, Augustine Napagi)
+(Watch: Former Head of Adult Education, Augustine Napagi)

 Stories of Transformation

 Learning basic skills such as reading and numeracy has had a huge impact on the esteem of villagers who once saw themselves as ‘The Forgotten People’.
 “I learned how to read a school report,” says Martha Atenyi, who attended classes.
 “Now I understand how my children perform in school.”